Home Security Guide: How to Feel Safe in Your New Home

 What do I do if I’ve been robbed?

 If you arrive home to find that you’ve been robbed and you think the burglar is still on the premises, leave your house immediately.
 Go to a neighbor’s house or another safe location and call the police.
 Do NOT confront the intruder.
-If you do get a look at the suspect, take a mental note of his/her clothing and physical appearance for the police.
+If you do get a look at the suspect, take a mental note of their clothing and physical appearance for the police.

 Even if you’re certain the robber is no longer on your property, leave your home.
 Make sure you leave everything in your home as-is, so you don’t tamper with potential evidence.
 Call the police immediately.